 Sign up to participate at online co-design workshop - closing date 25 February 2025

-this is an upcoming stage for Help us shape the NHS support offer for neurodivergent children and young people in south east London
+Help us shape the NHS support offer for neurodivergent children and young people in south east London has finished this stage

 Online co-design workshop via Microsoft Teams on Monday 10 March 2025, 12:00-13:30

-this is an upcoming stage for Help us shape the NHS support offer for neurodivergent children and young people in south east London
+Help us shape the NHS support offer for neurodivergent children and young people in south east London has finished this stage

 Review insights and plan next steps - Spring 2025